“The Night Café” by Vincent van Gogh

 “The Night Café” by Vincent van Gogh depicts the interior of Café de la Gare, in Arles.
 Five customers are sitting at tables, and a waiter in a light coat is standing and facing the viewer.
-A half-curtained doorway in the centre background is leading to more private quarters.
+A half-curtained doorway in the centre background is leading to the private quarters.
 The title of this painting is inscribed lower right beneath the signature.
 In highly contrasting and vivid colours, the paint is applied thickly, with the perspective leading toward the door in the back.

 Van Gogh stayed up for three consecutive nights to paint the picture, sleeping during the day.
 Van Gogh wrote to his brother about the Café:

 “… staying open all night.
 “Night prowlers” can take refuge there when they have no money to pay for a lodging or are too drunk to be taken in. ”

-Van Gogh depicted very few café scenes and his most famous is “Cafe Terrace at Night” showing outdoor tables, a street scene and the night sky, was also painted in Arles at about the same period of his life.
+Van Gogh depicted very few café scenes but his most famous is “Cafe Terrace at Night” showing outdoor tables, a street scene and the night sky, which was also painted in Arles at about the same period in his life.